MFRoy/Insurance/README.md

 ![ERD](images/ERD.png)

-As you can see i have introduced two one to many relationships so that the Owner can be insured on differnt cars with different Cover
+As you can see i have introduced two one to many relationships so that the Owner can be insured on differnt cars with different Cover.

 ## Testing

-For the tests i conducted unit tests and integration tests covering 96% of the application
+For the tests i conducted unit tests and integration tests covering 96% of the application.

 ### to run these tests yourself you can follow below: